DEmmons/rs-instance-jumpstart/README.md

 rs-instance-jumpstart
 =====================

-Simple Graphical Java tool to start Rackspace Next Gen / OpenStack Cloud Servers in Shutoff state
+Simple Graphical Java tool to start Rackspace Next Gen / OpenStack Cloud Servers in Shutoff state.
+*Note* this functionality has now been added to the Open Cloud Control Panel, making this tool obsolete other than as an example of API use in Java

 # Installation and use: